 What is a Smart Motorway?

 A smart motorway is a section of motorway that can increase capacity and reduce congestion in busy areas by using its own system of traffic management.
 This system involves using the hard shoulder as a live lane and using variable speed limits to control the speed and flow of traffic.
 They were introduced in 2008 as a way of improving the UK’s current motorway infrastructure with minimal impact to the environment while avoiding the time and costs of constructing motorways with additional lanes.

 Are Smart Motorways Dangerous?

-Many people believe that smart motorways are more dangerous than the motorways that we are used to due to the lack of hard shoulder.
-In a survey of 63 people, 68% thought that removing the hard shoulder of a motorway would compromise the safety of its users.
-However Highways England insist that since introducing smart motorways to key stretches across the UK, journey reliability has improved by 22%, and personal injury accidents have been reduced by more than half.
+Many people believe that smart motorways are more dangerous than the motorways that we are used to.
+This is because of the lack of hard shoulder.
+In a survey, 68% thought that removing the hard shoulder of a motorway would compromise the safety of its users.
+However Highways England insist that tey are safe and efficient.
+Since introducing smart motorways to key stretches across the UK, journey reliability has improved by 22%.
+Personal injury accidents have also been reduced by more than half.